 They cooked for 4 hours on high, and were super soft.

 We also enjoyed this beautiful salad that Jess brought,

-and some crudités with homemade hummus and this recipe that I made the replicate my favorite dip from True Food Kitchen.
+For an appetizer, we served crudités with homemade hummus and this recipe for kalamata olive dip that I made to replicate my favorite dip from True Food Kitchen.